necrojan/rpa/README.md

 ## Installation
 Make sure to update the necessary values from the `.env` file before running the `composer install` and `artisan migrate command.`
+It might ask for creation of sqlite file when running `artisa migrate` simply select Yes
 ```
 git clone https://github.com/necrojan/rpa.git
 cp .env.example .env